-For each of the Company's executive officer positions and each principal element of compensation (base salary, cash bonus and LTI), as well as total cash compensation (base salary and cash bonus), and target total direct compensation (target cash compensation and LTI), a review is made against an annual median market rate determined based on the average of these two groups.
-For fiscal 2009, the Company utilized the average of the 25th and 50th percentiles for the peer companies, due to their larger company size, in determining the average market rates.
-For FY 2009, the 50th and 75th percentiles were averaged for the manufacturing group due to the Company's relative business complexity.
+For each of the Company's executive officer positions a review of each principal element of compensation (base salary, cash bonus and LTI), as well as total cash compensation (base salary and cash bonus), and target total direct compensation (target cash compensation and LTI) is made against an annual median market rate determined based on the average of these two groups.
+For fiscal 2010, the Company utilized the 50th percentiles for the Peer Survey Companies in determining the average market rates.
+For fiscal 2010, the 50th and 75th percentiles were averaged for the Manufacturing Survey Companies due to the Company's relative business complexity.
+The 2008 survey reflected that the Company's executive officers' total pay mix is closely aligned with that of the Manufacturing Survey Companies.
+However since the Peer Survey Companies provide significantly larger LTI awards they were not directly comparable.

 Each principal element of compensation is reviewed independently against the market rates.
-Relative Company performance is also periodically compared to the then current peer group to test the overall reasonableness of pay for performance for years in which the Compensation Consultant is engaged.
+Relative Company performance is also periodically compared to the then-current peer group to test the overall reasonableness of pay for performance for years in which the Compensation Consultant is engaged.

 The September 2008 report included a review of the internal pay relationships between the CEO and other executive officers and a comparison of the pay relationship between like officers in similar sized manufacturing companies.
 The report reflected that the CEO's pay is well aligned with the other executive officers of the Company and is in line with the pay relationships at the manufacturing companies group.
-Accordingly, the Committee determined that no changes to the compensation practices were required for fiscal 2009.
+Accordingly, the Committee determined that no changes to the compensation practices were warranted for fiscal 2010.